Hitask/slate/source/index.html.md

 > Make sure to replace `your_key` with your API key.

 To access the API you need to have API Key.
 API Key is a unique identifier assigned to you.
-To get your Key simply go into your hiTask account settings page.
+To get your Key simply go into your Hitask account settings page.
 You  will be asked to provide the name of your integration/app.
 You are required to provide your API Key as a parameter for some methods, for example API Key is required when you authenticate user session: [User.authenticate](#user)